Have you been in local authority care on or after your 16th birthday?

 For more information please email:

 Since September 2009, care leavers starting university, or returning in their second year, receive a £2,000 Higher Education Bursary to help with the costs of university life.
+This will usually be paid in instalments over the duration of your course.
 All local authorities must pay a bursary to care leavers who go on to higher education.

 Some local authorities choose to provide further support in excess of this £2,000.
 This can be in the form of help with housing costs, a weekly allowance, or support towards tuition fees.
 You are advised to contact your local authority to discuss what support is available and in what form, as this varies between authorities.